jowo21/Analyzing-Prior-Authorization-Trends-and-Performance-in-Health-Plans/README.md

 Prior authorizations are critical processes in managed healthcare, designed to ensure medical necessity, cost control, and appropriate care delivery.
 However, it is often cited as a source of delay and administrative burden for providers and patients.
 Health plans must strike a balance between oversight and timely access to care, especially in cases requiring expedited responses or extenuating circumstances.

-This project will analyze prior authorization data across various carriers, service categories, and drug requests to identify patterns in approval rates, processing times, and factors influencing initially denied but eventually approved cases.
+This project aims to help the Health Plan Operations Team to analyze prior authorization data across various carriers, service categories, and drug requests to identify patterns in approval rates, processing times, and factors influencing initially denied but eventually approved cases.

 <br>
 <br>